Political and religious beliefs of Stanley Kubrick: Politics

+The Minister, played by Anthony Sharp, is clearly a figure of the Right.
+The writer, Patrick Magee, is a lunatic of the Left...They differ only in their dogma.
+Their means and ends are hardly distinguishable.

+Regarding A Clockwork Orange, Kubrick also shared his views on the nature of man:

 Man isn't a noble savage, he's an ignoble savage.
 He is irrational, brutal, weak, silly, unable to be objective about anything where his own interests are involved—that about sums it up.
 I'm interested in the brutal and violent nature of man because it's a true picture of him.
 And any attempt to create social institutions on a false view of the nature of man is probably doomed to failure.

 He went on to say:The idea that social restraints are all bad is based on a utopian and unrealistic vision of man.
 But in this movie, you have an example of social institutions gone a bit berserk.
 Obviously, social institutions faced with the law-and-order problem might choose to become grotesquely oppressive.
 The movie poses two extremes: it shows Alex in his precivilized state, and society committing a worse evil in attempting to cure him."

 When New York Times writer Fred M. Hechinger wrote a piece that declared A Clockwork Orange "fascist", Kubrick responded:

 It is quite true that my film's view of man is less flattering than the one Rousseau entertained in a similarly allegorical narrative—but, in order to avoid fascism, does one have to view man as a noble savage rather than an ignoble one?
 Being a pessimist is not yet enough to qualify one to be regarded as a tyrant (I hope)...
 The age of the alibi, in which we find ourselves, began with the opening sentence of Rousseau's Emile: 'Nature made me happy and good, and if I am otherwise, it is society's fault.'
 It is based on two misconceptions: that man in his natural state was happy and good, and that primal man had no society...
 Rousseau's romantic fallacy that it is society which corrupts man, not man who corrupts society, places a flattering gauze between ourselves and reality.
 This view, to use Mr. Hechinger's frame of reference, is solid box office but, in the end, such a self-inflating illusion leads to despair.